colorjs/color-space/README.md

 ## Contribute

 Please fork, add color space with basic conversions to/from XYZ or RGB and tests.

-_Color-space_ is supposed to be a basic library to work with color conversions, an enhanced replacement for [color-convert](https://github.com/harthur/color-convert).
 The goal of project is to provide the most complete set of color spaces with maximally minimal uniform API.

 ## Similar projects